kovidgoyal/calibre/manual/gui.rst

   * letter case is always ignored.
   * character variants always match each other.
-  * punctuation is always significant.
+  * punctuation and whitespace are always significant.

 The search options :guilabel:`Unaccented characters match accented characters and punctuation is ignored` and :guilabel:`Case sensitive searching` are ignored.
 They have no effect on this search's behavior.